Find, enjoy, and share stories you'll love

-- Some stories are told in full, beginning to end.
+- Some storytelling videos are available to stream in full, beginning to end.

-- For others, you have an Epic Challenge to complete.
-Send your creations to us to win money off an Epic Explorer subscription!
+- Others have an Epic Challenge to complete.
+Send your creations to us and receive a personal thank you video including the ending!*

-- Join our free mailing list to hear when each new story is added (twice a month)!
+- Join our free mailing list to hear our latest news and offers, including the arrival of each new story (twice a month)!

 "Sounds exciting!
 Er...
 What does it mean?"